Vikas-4444/3-Phase-Voltage-Fault-Detection-Summary/README.md

 ---

 ## 🧠 Features
-- Voltage monitoring from 3-phase supply + DG using 4 ZMPT101B sensors
+- Voltage monitoring from 3-phase supply + DG using 4 ZMPT101B sensors and ESP32 microcontroller
 - Logs live voltage data to Firebase every 1 second
 - Web app and PWA using Firebase Hosting
 - Sends push notifications via Python FCM if DG is on and voltage drops